VectorInstitute/anomaly-detection-project/tabular_anomaly_detection/README.md

 ## Data Generation and Privacy Preservation

-To produce the dataset, a generative model is trained with some original features.
+To produce the dataset, CTGAN models are trained with some original features.
 These features are the top thirty most important features selected from the top-performing LightGBM models, considering expressiveness, interpretability, and redundancy.
 Differential privacy is enforced by perturbing each column in the original dataset using a Laplacian noise mechanism.
 Additional obfuscation measures are applied to certain applicant data, such as age and income categorization, to enhance privacy.

-## Generative Models

 The CTGAN models are trained on the perturbed dataset with the selected features, and the dataset is augmented with a column representing the month of application to incorporate temporal information.
 A total of 70 trained CTGAN models are created, and the generative models are evaluated based on predictive performance metrics and statistical similarity between the real and generated data.